 In Mexico, they celebrate the Dias de Los Muertos, or Day of the Dead on 1 November.
 It is a big celebration that honors family and friends who have passed away.
 The Halloween ceremony in Hong Kong is known as the Yu Lan Earth Festival of the Hungry Ghosts.
 A fire is lit during the Yu Lan celebration and food and gifts are offered to angry ghosts for revenge.
 See More Remembrance Day

 Trick And Treat- Unhappy with European traditions, Americans began wearing costumes and going door-to-door demanding food or money, a practice that eventually became today’s “trick-and-treat” tradition.
 Young women believed that on Halloween they could see their future husband’s name or form tricked with yarn, Apple footings, or mirrors.

 It is a popular holiday in America but it does not celebrate the entire Atlantic.
-Irish and Scottish immigrants began arriving in America in greater numbers, the holiday made a return.
-Former American Colonial Halloween ceremonies featured large public parties to commemorate the coming harvest, to sing ghost stories, and to dance.
+Irish and Scottish immigrants began arriving in America in greater numbers, and the holiday made a return.
+Former American Colonial Halloween ceremonies featured large public parties to commemorate the coming harvest, sing ghost stories, and dance.
 It is estimated that in the early 20th century, Halloween was celebrated by a majority of people in North America (candy-loving, dress-wearing).

 This year people celebrate the event once again, we’ll all be enjoying our favorite candies and staring at our neighbors’ decorations on October 31 — and the spiky spirits we’re talking about are the witches and ghost costumes that our Friends are wearing.
 Halloween is a favorite event for children.
 They dress up and enjoyed the night.
 In this article, you get Halloween wishes, cards, and greetings for your friends and family.
 Easy to download and share on social sites also.
 Enjoy the Halloween event.